abinit/abinit/doc/tutorial/gwr1.md

 Some of the entries in this dictionary have a direct correspondence with ABINIT variables and we don't discuss them further.

+`nkibz`: Number of $\kk$-points in the IBZ
-`green_mpw` is the maximum number of PWs for the Green's function.
+`qkibz`: Number of $\qq$-points in the IBZ `green_mpw`: maximum number of PWs for the Green's function.
-`tchi_mpw` has the same meaning but for the polarizability.
+`tchi_mpw`: maximum number of PWs for the polarizability.
 `g_ngfft` is the FFT mesh in the unit cell used for the different MBPT quantities.

-Finally, we have the section with the QP results in eV units
+Finally, we have the most importan section with the QP results in eV units

 ```
 ================================================================================